Skip to main content

 About

-Zombie Army VR is a single player and multiplayer shooter game.
+Zombie Army VR is a single player and multiplayer shooter game with horror and violence themes.
 It was developed by Xtended Realities and was released on June 12, 2025.
 It received neutral reviews from players.

 Skip User Reviews